rabwill/short-trey-instructions/instructions.md

 !IMAGE[final-me-response.png](instructions315038/final-me-response.png)

-Avery Howard is the logged in user as we have not yet implemented Auth.
+Avery Howard is the logged-in user as we have not yet implemented Auth.